haskellcamargo/babel-plugin-function-composition/README.md

 ## Disabling in current scope

-If you want to use the original pipe operator, you can disable this plugin in current scope (and it children scopes) using `'no composition` directive.
+If you want to use the original bitwise and operator, you can disable this plugin in current scope (and it children scopes) using `'no composition` directive.

 ## Installation